20+ Things to Do With Your Family in Knoxville, TN

 • Seniors ages 65+: $21.95

-• College student ticket ( must present student ID and buy ticket at gate): $21.95
+• College student ticket (must present student ID and buy ticket at gate): $21.95

-• Children 2 and under free
+• Children two and under free

-• Active Military and Veterans: free
+• Active military and veterans are free

 Zoo Knoxville in Knoxville, TN

-Check out the Kidding Around Review of Zoo Knoxville!
+Check out the Kidding Around review of Zoo Knoxville!
 We have a full guide to help you plan your best trip.

 Muse Knoxville

-• A Planetarium
+• A planetarium

 • 14+ exhibits to explore